-For May 2018, we inspected the Greater Seattle on the Cheap calendar and website for free events that might be especially worthy of your consideration.
-Since we publish hundreds of events every month, we like to highlight a few of the more unique events throughout the region.
+For May 2019, we inspected the Greater Seattle on the Cheap calendar and website for free events that might be especially worthy of your consideration.
+Since we publish hundreds of events every month, we like to highlight a few of the free unique or popular events throughout the region.

-May 11-12, 2018.
+May 10-11, 2019.
+Friday: 2-7pm.
+Saturday: 9am-5pm.
 Northwest Paddling Festival at Lake Sammamish is the largest event of its kind in the Pacific Northwest.
 Featuring more than 60 paddle sports businesses offering canoes, kayaks, stand-up paddleboards, paddling equipment, accessories and gear.
 Shop, compare and browse the best in paddle sports brands side-by-side, enjoy a tour down Issaquah Creek, or learn a new skill at a seminar.
 There is a nominal fee for on-water demonstrations and tours.
 FREE admission.

-May 19, 2018.
+May 18, 2019.
+11AM-7PM.
 Armed Forces Day at Joint Base Lewis-McChord.
 JBLM opens its gates to the public to celebrate service men and women with historical reenactments, military vehicles, music, entertainers, food vendors, a beer garden, and carnival rides.
 Be sure to read the requirements for entry onto the military base (valid ID, vehicle inspection, weapons, pets, etc.).
 Free admission.

-May 19-20, 2018.
+May 18-19, 2019.
+10AM-6PM.
 The University District StreetFair is the kick-off event for the Seattle summer festival season.
 It’s a family-friendly event with a special Kids Area, featuring activities and entertainment.
 The longest running festival of its kind in the nation and an exciting celebration of arts and crafts, community information, music, and food.
 You’ll find a whirl of color and creativity.
-Free admission.
+Free event.

 Love our cheap ideas?
 WANT MORE?